 During an overhead throw, such as pitching in baseball, the thrower’s shoulder is brought into a position of maximum shoulder abduction and external rotation during the late cocking phase.
 Biceps injuries occur in this position secondary to the peel-back phenomenon.
 The term “thrower's shoulder” implies a pathologic constellation of anatomical changes during shoulder development, including GIRD and humeral head retroversion compared to the contralateral extremity.
 Posterior capsular contractures are often present, altering the point of maximal contact forces during overhead throwing.
 The articular side of the supraspinatus tendon abuts between the greater tuberosity and the posterosuperior labrum.
 Significant shear forces cause the soft tissue pulley system to become injured.

-Subcoracoid impingement, defined as pathologic abutment of the subscapularis tendon between the coracoid process and lesser tuberosity, has also been described as a possible reason of degeneration of the soft tissue pulley sling and subscapularis tendon insertion.
+Subcoracoid impingement, defined as pathologic abutment of the subscapularis tendon between the coracoid process and lesser tuberosity, has also been described as a possible reason for the degeneration of the soft tissue pulley sling and subscapularis tendon insertion.
 Narrowing of the coracohumeral interval, in other words, the distance between the humeral head and the coracoid tip, is related to LHB and rotator cuff abnormalities.

 Currently, the degree of histologic severity of LHBT disease states does not correlate with the degree of pathology demonstrated on either MRI or from direct intra-operative inspection.
 Furthermore, other studies suggest that the duration of symptoms does not correlate with histologic severity.
-In addition, the more proximal zones of the LHBT (i.e., the intra-articular and bicipital groove portions) consistently demonstrate higher histologic grades of tendinopathy compared to tissue specimens examined from more distal LHBT zones.
+Additionally, the more proximal zones of the LHBT (i.e., the intra-articular and bicipital groove portions) consistently demonstrate higher histologic grades of tendinopathy compared to tissue specimens examined from more distal LHBT zones.

 Other Changes Associated with Tendinopathy